New to Nebula? Start with

 Use store_memory() to append content. update_memory() only updates name, metadata, or collection associations.

-Memories contain chunks (messages in conversations, sections in documents).
-Each chunk has a unique ID.
+Memories contain sources (messages in conversations, sections in documents).
+Each source has a unique ID.

 memory = nebula.get_memory(memory_id)